PratikPaudel/picar-x-team1/README.md

 ## Setup

 - Ensure that Python and the 'keyboard' library are installed.
-You can install 'keyboard' using `pip install keyboard`.
+You can install 'keyboard' using 'pip install keyboard'.
 - The script communicates with the robot server at the 'ip':25565.

 ## Usage